mmyytt2000/mmyytt2000.github.io/index.md

 - Member of the [IEEE Computer Society Technical Council on Software Engineering](http://www.cs-tcse.org/)
 - Member of the [IEEE Computer Society Technical Committee on Cloud Computing](https://tc.computer.org/tccld/)
 - Member of the CAAI Technical Committee on Artificial Intelligence with Uncertainty
+- Member of the CICC Technical Committee on Network Science and Engineering

 ### Journal Services